annasajkh/Pixel-VAE/README.md

 # Pixel-VAE
-AI that generate Pixel Art character
+AI that generate pixel art character

 you can try it here https://pixel-vae.annasvirtual.repl.co/generate